How Do I Stop Wage Garnishment in Georgia?

 - Back taxes

-Typically, the employer must notify the debtor in writing before the wage garnishment begins.
-As a severe consequence, wage garnishment usually continues until the debt is completely paid off, but there are certain protections for the debtor under federal and state laws.
-The Consumer Credit Protection Act (CCPA) mandates that wage garnishment cannot exceed 25% of the debtor’s disposable earnings each week.
-In addition, debtors cannot be fired due to wage garnishment.
+Typically, the employer must notify the debtor in writing before the garnishment begins.
+As a severe consequence, garnishment usually continues until the debt is completely paid off, but there are certain protections for the debtor under state and federal law.

 At Bournakis and Mitchell, P.C., our reliable Northwest Georgia bankruptcy attorney can provide legal advice and represent you in court.

-If you cannot make an arrangement to avoid wage garnishment, having the proper documentation can make a difference in the court hearing and may enable you to request that the court review the garnishment order.
+If you cannot arrange to avoid garnishment, having the proper documentation can make a difference in the court hearing and may enable you to request that the court review the garnishment order.
 This documentation includes proof of attempted payments, proof of income and expenses, and proof of attempting to negotiate a different payment schedule.

 Our experienced Northwest Georgia bankruptcy lawyer can help you gather the proper documentation and represent you in court.
 We strive to provide the best legal counsel available to help our clients seek a positive solution.